jchannon/Sandra.Snow.BarbatoTemplate/Snow/_posts/2014-01-02-unit-testing-with-sqlexception.md

 You can then amend the previous mocking code to look like this:

     var fakeService = A.Fake<IMyService>();
     A.CallTo(() => fakeService.DoSomethingThatMightTakeALongTime()).Throws(new EntityCommandExecutionException("What a mistaka da maka", GetSqlException());

 As you can see it uses reflection to create instances of all the sealed classes required and it also calls sealed methods to assign properties ie/adding the error instance to the collection instance.
 You'll see that the -2 value is the first argument in the parameters used to construct the SqlError object so if you're interested in using the Number property on the exception thats where to change it.

 ##Conclusion

-Thi approach works and allows me to test my code but all in all its not particualry elegant and the following gif can sum up what we've learnt from sealed methods and classes and thats they're *nasty*:
+This approach works and allows me to test my code but all in all its not particualry elegant and the following gif can sum up what we've learnt from sealed methods and classes and thats they're *nasty*:

 ![Nasty](http://i.imgur.com/pR3tklc.gif)